Monday, February 22, 2010

 B: Another wonderful set of lyrics here from the Portuguese, especially in lines like “Eu não... pedirei perdão / Quando gozar o pecado / E voltar a dar de mim”.
 I love how they can put fado on such a pedestal most of the time and then come up with something like this!
 Makes me understand now why Sabrina was such a schlager princess.

-A: I’m not a big fan of the mouth organ, it has to be said.
-Powerful vocals here which still have a lightness of touch.
-This is better than just about anything else and has the best chorus of the contest to this point, showing once again that Portugal has been hard done by pretty much forever at Eurovision.
+A: Powerful vocals here which still have a lightness of touch.
+This is better than just about anything else and has the best chorus of the contest to this point, showing once again that Portugal was hard done by pretty much forever at Eurovision back in the day.
+(So saying,

 13 Denmark

-A: If it wasn’t for the very easy-listening chorus – which sounds like endless others, admittedly – this would go precisely nowhere.
+A: If it wasn’t for its very easy-listening chorus – which sounds like endless others, admittedly – this would go precisely nowhere.
 But then it does sound like a lot of the pop that made the charts in the late ’80s, so maybe it’s doing something right.
-Perhaps surprisingly, the Danish here sounds like the least foreign foreign language of the contest.
+Perhaps surprisingly, the Danish sounds like the least foreign foreign language of the contest.

 V: Is that the world’s tallest man on backing vocals?